By Ms. Karrol-Lee Richards

 Once I made that comment, I thought to myself, “Why do I complain about the food that is handed to me in the cafeteria on campus?”
 It was then I realized I learn a valuable lesson each time I participate in Service Day.
 This past Service Day I learnt to be thankful for what I have and for what I do not have.
 The director was grateful and elated for the work we completed.
 We packed over 500 bags, leaving absolutely no room to store them.
 My wish is that we have more than one Service Day a semester because it takes more than a day to help those in need.

-Registration is open for Camp "Explore Your World"!
+Registration is closed for Camp "Explore Your World"!

 Registration for the full day is $300 per week, while registration for the half day is $180 per week (the registration fee includes the lab fee).
 Before- and after-care is available by special request, with at least 24 hours advance notice.

 Multiple children enrolled = $25 discount per additional child enrolled

 Employees of WAU, WAH, GC, G.E.
 Peters = 25% discount

 Registration for all four weeks of camp = 10% discount

 The schedule each week will be as follows: